Losant/losant-docs/docs/workflows/outputs/twilio.md

 Optionally, the maximum allowed price of an SMS message can be configured (see Twilio's [API Docs](https://www.twilio.com/docs/api/rest/sending-messages) for more information on this field).

-All of the account configuration inputs, including the maximum price, support [string templates](/workflows/accessing-payload-data/#string-templates).
+All of the account configuration inputs, except for the maximum price, support [string templates](/workflows/accessing-payload-data/#string-templates).

 ### Message Configuration